dynamictulip/MutationTestingTalk/.demo/90-Conclusion/notes.md

 # But it can help

-- Give you more trust in your tests
+- Give you more trust in your tests and hence your system
-- Highlight scenarios that you haven't thought about
+- Highlight scenarios that you haven't thought about - especially for complicated tests!
 - Show redundant code
 - Train you to write better tests